 MATS Summer 2025

-The Summer 2025 cohort supported 98 scholars with 57 mentors over a 10-week research phase running from June through August 2025.
+The Summer 2025 cohort supported 98 fellows with 57 mentors over a 10-week research phase running from June through August 2025.
 The program received applications from 115 prospective mentors, reflecting continued strong interest from the AI safety research community in mentoring emerging researchers.
-Research work spanned AI alignment, transparency, and security, with scholars conducting projects across the established five-track structure.
-The cohort concluded with a Program Symposium on August 22nd featuring 10 spotlight talks and a poster session showcasing all scholar projects.
+Research work spanned AI alignment, transparency, and security, with fellows conducting projects across the established five-track structure.
+The cohort concluded with a Program Symposium on August 22nd featuring 10 spotlight talks and a poster session showcasing all fellow projects.

 Summer 2025 Streams